Drone footage shows Nord Stream pipeline incident ‘undoubtedly sabotage’

 A new video of the blast-damaged Nord Stream 2 gas pipeline, taken by an underwater drone, has indicated that this was undoubtedly an act of sabotage, says a military analyst.

-After the Danish television broadcaster, TV2 Bornholm, released the first video of the damaged Nord Stream 2 gas pipeline last week, showing the destruction caused to the pipeline in the exclusive economic zone of Denmark, Jens Wenzel Kristoffersen, a military analyst at the University of Copenhagen, said the video indicates that this was “undoubtedly an act of sabotage against the gas carrier.”
+After the Danish television broadcaster, TV2 Bornholm, released the first video of the damaged Nord Stream 2 gas pipeline last week, showing the destruction caused to the pipeline in the exclusive economic zone of Denmark, Jens Wenzel Kristoffersen, a military analyst at the University of Copenhagen, says the video indicates that this was “undoubtedly an act of sabotage against the gas carrier.”

 The TV channel obtained permission to film the site of the explosion 20 kilometres away from the southern tip of Bornholm from the Danish Maritime Authority.
 This comes after Sweden’s Expressen published its own footage of the damage done to the Nord Stream pipeline in the Swedish economic zone.